counsyl/stor/README.md

-# counsyl-io
+# counsyl-storage-utils

-Counsyl IO provides utilities for performing Posix file system IO and accessing object-based storage.
-The documentation for Counsyl IO can be viewed at https://github.counsyl.com/pages/dev/counsyl-io/
+This project provides utilities for performing Posix file system IO and accessing object-based storage.
+The documentation for Counsyl Storage Utils can be viewed at https://github.counsyl.com/pages/dev/counsyl-storage-utils/

 ## Running the Tests